ishaansucksatlife/Secure-Password-Generator/README.md

 # 🚀 Secure Password Generator ✨

-A blazing-fast, neon-cyber password generator that delivers expert-level security, real-world strength analysis, entropy-based scoring, crack time estimates.
+A blazing-fast, neon-cyber password generator that delivers expert-level security, real-world strength analysis, entropy-based scoring, crack time estimates, and a striking multi-color animated UI—all in one html file!

 > 💡 Built by **ishaansucksatlife**